 Tokyo is a city full of cool and unusual things to do.
-You might spend a lifetime there and still not discover it all, so you should arrive with a plan of what to see and what to skip.
+You might spend a lifetime there and still not discover it all, so you should arrive with a plan and choose the best things to do in Tokyo.

-Here’s a list of the best things to do in Tokyo for first-time visitors and returning Tokyo fans.
+Here’s a list of the ideas what to do in Tokyo for first-time visitors and returning Tokyo fans.
 I visited Japan twice already, so this post is a compilation of my recommendations from both visits.

 Cool Things to Do in Tokyo, Japan